Satshabad/Songkick-Artist-Tracker/README.md

 ## Get it

-To get the program you can clone it as usual with, you will then need to get the dependancies:
+To get the program you can clone it as usual with, you will then need to get the dependencies:

     # git clone git@github.com:Satshabad/Songkick-Artist-Tracker.git